GunnerLab/mcce4_tutorial/README.md

 ### Multi Conformation Continuum Electrostatics
 Welcome to the MCCE4 tutorial!
-This guide walks you through calculating electrostatic potentials from a biomolecular structure using the Poisson–Boltzmann equation.
+This guide walks you through calculating electrostatic potentials from a biomolecular structure.

-Get started now NextGenPB GitHub
+Get started now MCCE4 GitHub

 Quick Introduction
-MCCE4 is a modern, high-performance tool for solving the Poisson–Boltzmann equation (PBE), a fundamental equation in computational electrostatics.
+MCCE4 is a physics-based computational biophysics program for predicting pKₐ values, protonation states, and electrostatic properties of biomolecules.

-This website contains two main sections to support your learning and use of NextGenPB:
+This website contains two main sections to support your learning and use of MCCE4:

-Tutorial: Step-by-step practical examples designed to help new users quickly run simulations and understand key features of NextGenPB.
+Tutorial: Step-by-step practical examples designed to help new users quickly run simulations and understand key features of MCCE4.
 Guide: Comprehensive documentation covering installation, advanced features, developer notes, and detailed explanations of all settings.
 Whether you’re a student just getting started or a researcher interested in bioelectrostatics, you’ll find practical steps and in-depth information here.